puppetlabs/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README_JENKINSFILE_SYNTAX.md

 * `server_version`: used to choose whether to do a PE install or an OSS puppetserver install, and to specify the version.
 * `code_deploy`: specifies what puppet code we need to deploy to the server in order to be able to compile the catalogs for the selected gatling simulation.
 Currently only supports a `type` value of `r10k`, with the following additional arguments:
-** `control_repo`: the URL for the r10k control repo
+  * `control_repo`: the URL for the r10k control repo
-** `basedir`: the directory that r10k should deploy environments to; use $codedir for setups that don't have file sync, and code-staging for setups that do.
+  * `basedir`: the directory that r10k should deploy environments to; use $codedir for setups that don't have file sync, and code-staging for setups that do.
-** `environments`: the list of environments that r10k should deploy ** `hiera_config_source_file`: if your tests will exercise hiera, you'll need a "main" hiera config file.
+  * `environments`: the list of environments that r10k should deploy
+  * `hiera_config_source_file`: if your tests will exercise hiera, you'll need a "main" hiera config file.
 This argument specifies the path where the framework should find that file.
 The framework will copy it into the correct location for the configured PE/Puppet Server setup.
+NOTE: the path is expected to be a local file on the SUT, so the easiest way to get this working is to include the control repo so that it will be available at a known location on the SUT after the r10k deploy.
 * `server_java_args`: if you wish to override any of the Java args (for Puppet Server only, at this time), specify the args here.
 * `puppet_settings`: if you wish to modify any of the settings in puppet.conf, provide a nested map here.
 The first level